-4 (5 points) 3 (4 points) 2 (3 points) 1 (2 points) Content and Critique is Critique is mostly Critique is Critique is Coherence accurate and accurate but lacks somewhat inaccurate and/or contains items a-j key elements from inaccurate and lacks lacks key elements appropriately. items a-j.
-Critique key elements from from a-j.
-Critique Critique is is somewhat a-j.
+4 (5 points) 3 (4 points) 2 (3 points) 1 (2 points) Content and Critique is Critique is mostly Critique is Critique is Coherence accurate and accurate but lacks somewhat inaccurate and/or contains items a-i key elements from inaccurate and lacks lacks key elements appropriately. items a-i.
+Critique key elements from from a-i.
+Critique Critique is is somewhat a-i.
 Critique is is incoherently coherently coherently written somewhat written and written. but includes some incoherently written numerous grammatical and grammatical grammatical errors errors. errors interfere with make it impossible meaning. to read.

-5. Poster Presentations (5 points each x 2 = 10 points): Method sections will be presented orally using audio-visual aids (e.g., PowerPoint slides, Prezi) during ten-minute presentations.
+5. Poster Presentations (5 points each x 2 = 10 points): Research proposals will be presented in-class as posters.